CSE232-MSU/CSE232/labs/lab06.md

 **Warning**: much of the code we have shown in videos and examples may not conform to Google's standards.

-Exchange your most recent homework assignment's first problem's solution with your partner.
-You will be editing their solution to either make it conform to the following rules, or to add comments noting violations of the rules.
-Not all of the style guide will make sense given your incomplete mastery of C++, but we'll be focusing on the content you can apply.

 ### Rules

 #### Naming